Tunceli: History

+Tunceli played a role in the Dersim rebellion by the Kurds.
+The Dersim massacre of 1937–38, carried out by Turkish military forces following the passage of the Tunceli Law (Law No. 2884) of 1935, resulted in the deaths of thousands of Kurdish Alevi inhabitants of the Dersim region and the forced displacement of tens of thousands more.
+The events have been characterised by scholars as a pivotal episode in the Kurdish experience in Turkey, and the region's Kurdish Alevi population has maintained a strong collective memory of the massacre as a formative element of local identity.
+In 2011, Turkish Prime Minister Recep Tayyip Erdoğan publicly apologised for the Dersim massacre, describing it as "one of the most tragic events of our recent history."

 Tunceli is famous for excellent rankings in National Education statistics.

+Demographics

+Tunceli Province, of which the city is the administrative centre, is notable for being the province with the smallest population in Turkey and one of the most ethnically homogeneous, with a population that is overwhelmingly Kurdish Alevi.
+Martin van Bruinessen, a leading academic authority on Kurdish society, has described the Dersim region as one of the principal centres of Kurdish Alevi identity in Turkey, noting its relative geographical and cultural isolation as a key factor in the preservation of distinct linguistic and religious traditions.
+The population of Tunceli predominantly speaks Kurmanji and Zazaki (also known as Dimli), two languages widely spoken among Kurdish communities in eastern Turkey.

 Politics

-In the Municipal Elections which took place on 31st of March 2019, Fatih Mehmet Maçoğlu was elected Mayor.
+In the Municipal Elections which took place on 31 March 2019, Fatih Mehmet Maçoğlu was elected Mayor.
 He is the first mayor of Tunceli from the Communist Party of Turkey.

 In 2018, Turkish president Recep Tayyip Erdoğan stated that if "those involved with terrorism" (referring to the HDP party) were to win the elections, that his government would "appoint trustees without delay".

 In May 2019 the Municipal Council decided to use the city's historic name Dersim and also to offer municipal services in Zazaki and Kurmanji.
 4 Members of the newly elected municipal council had their certificates revoked in May 2019 for having been dismissed from public office in the past.

 Economy

 The main economic activity is animal breeding.
 Wheat is the only notable agricultural product.
 There are chromium, salt and marble deposits, but only salt is produced.
 There are a few factories based on agriculture.